mrfish233/cp2-project/README.md

 - A total of 3 manual save slots and 1 auto save slot are available
 - The save files are human-kind `json` files
 - Script checking system for ensuring the script is correct
+- The game will display all the items and status of the player-controlled character
+- The items and status will show at most 5 at a page, and there are buttons to control pages
+- The game is allowed to load or save the script data during the whole gameplay

+About example game:

+- A whole story that includes multiple endings
+- Some cool voices on each character

 ## How to Use